elephantscale/es-training-new/machine-learning/slides/sagemaker/Linear-Regression.md

 * Multiple factors are needed to predict house prices
 * This is called multiple linear regression
 * Terminology note
-    - “Multivariable” would mean a vector output, not scalar
+    - "Multivariable" would mean a vector output, not scalar

 ---